Connect to an AI agent

 2. Enter a name for the Meko MCP server.

-4. Enter a name (such as 'MEKO_MCP_TOKEN') for the Bearer token env var, and click Save.
+4. Enter a name (such as MEKO_MCP_TOKEN) for the Bearer token environment variable, and click Save.

 The result should look like the following: